TimothyW553/Competitive-Programming/Competitive Math.md

 # Competition Math

-## FAQ

-> Will this advice get me from x to y within z time?

-No guarantees.

-> What if I can't do a problem?

-If you're still coming up with new ideas keep thinking.
-Otherwise, you have several options:
- * Look at [part of] the solution.
-View tags [if CF].
- * Leave it for a while and do something else if you actually want to solve it on your own.
- * Get a hint from someone else.

-I'm impatient, so usually I go with the second option.

 ## Level 0: no prior contest experience / <90 on AMC 10
  * Of course, look up AMC if you don't know what it is.
  * You should make sure that you are familiar with standard prealgebra concepts.
 (This may not be as easy as you think!)